GrayGwizdz/droidstrap/README.md

 # DroidStrap

 This project aims to demonstrate a clean Javascript-Java Bridge for Android.
-The interface is built using Twitter Bootstrap for Responsive Web Design.
-By clicking on the two buttons inside of the Hello, World! banner, you will call a Javascipt function.
-These functions are in the Javascipt file android.js, which binds to the JavascriptHandler class.
-The JavascriptHandler class responds to function calls, then calls methods on the MainActivity class.
-These will either create a toast of a string grabbed from the WebView, or launch a Preferences Activity in Android.
+The interface is built using [Twitter Bootstrap](https://github.com/twbs/bootstrap) for Responsive Web Design.
+By clicking on either of the two buttons inside of the Hello, World! banner, you will call a Javascript function.
+These functions are in the Javascipt file [android.js](https://github.com/GrayGwizdz/droidstrap/blob/master/assets/files/js/android.js), which interfaces with the [JavascriptHandler](https://github.com/GrayGwizdz/droidstrap/blob/master/src/com/gray/gwizdz/example/droidstrap/JavascriptHandler.java) class.
+The JavascriptHandler class responds to function calls, then calls methods on the [MainActivity](https://github.com/GrayGwizdz/droidstrap/blob/master/src/com/gray/gwizdz/example/droidstrap/MainActivity.java) class.
+These will either create a toast of a string grabbed from the WebView, or launch an Android [Preferences](https://github.com/GrayGwizdz/droidstrap/blob/master/src/com/gray/gwizdz/example/droidstrap/PreferenceExample.java) Activity.

 ## License